BACKGROUND OF ProEthics

 - Served on the South African National Anti-corruption Forum and the Anti-corruption Working Group of Business Unity South Africa for 10 years

-Janette practises in her own name and leads her business, ProEthics.
-As a micro enterprise, ProEthics is a level 4 contributor to BEE.
+Janette is the founding director of ProEthics (Pty) Ltd. As a micro enterprise, ProEthics is a level 4 contributor to BEE.

 Training of boards and executive leaders